Martijncvv/Cryptocurrency-Chrome-extension/README.md

 # Cryptocurrency Chrome extension
-A Google Chrome extension which displays information about a cryptocurrency in a popup when the user selects a coin ticker (BTC/ ETH/ XYZ) and presses CTRL+SHIFT+F.
+A Google Chrome extension which displays information about a cryptocurrency in a popup when the user selects a coin ticker (BTC/ ETH/ XYZ) and presses CTRL+SHIFT+K.

 ## Previews
 ### Ethereum/ US Dollar pop-up on Twitter